Classification of Rank 2 Cluster Varieties: Cluster modular groups

-When \cite{GHK1} constructs scattering diagrams for $U^{\trop}$, they rely on information coming from $U$, or at least from $U^{\trop}$ with the singularity factored.
-Theorem \ref{sing} suggests that a scattering diagram is canonically determined for $U^{\trop}$ having any of Kodaira's monodromies, independent of a choice of factorization of the monodromy.
-For other (log) Calabi-Yau manifolds of possibly higher dimension, more complicated singularities may again appear, but if the monodromies are factored into Kodaira's monodromies, Theorem \ref{sing} implies that there is still a canonical way to introduce consistent scattering diagrams.
-This may allow one to easily avoid the ``simplicity'' assumption in \cite{GS11} and the ``$A_1$-singularity assumption'' in \cite{WCS}.
+For other (log) Calabi--Yau manifolds of possibly higher dimension, more complicated singularities may again appear.
+However, if the monodromies are factored into Kodaira's mono\-dromies, the above discussion suggests that the appropriate consistent scattering diagrams near these singular loci should be canonically determined by the affine structure.
+I speculate that this may allow one to relax the need for the simplicity assumption in \cite{GS11} and the $A_1$-singularity assumption in \cite{WCS}.